mrc-ide/context/README.md

 # Generalising

-Come up with a general way of specifying all the required bits so that we can reuse this in different contexts; `callr`, `rrqueue`, `experimentr`, `remake` all do variants of this but all store things in different ways.
+Come up with a general way of specifying all the required bits so that we can reuse this in different contexts; `callr`, `rrq`, `experimentr`, `remake` all do variants of this but all store things in different ways.
 Something that generalised all of them would be great.
 This probably just requires store/retrieve methods for the classed objects that are returned.

 ## Installation